zerosonesfun/flarum-google-fonts/README.md

 # Flarum Google Fonts BBCode
-Use most any Google Font thanks for Page CDN's "Easy Fonts" stylesheet.
+Use most any Google Font thanks to Page CDN's "Easy Fonts" stylesheet.
 Reference: https://pagecdn.com/lib/easyfonts

 The BBCode starts simply with f for font.